Complete an International Adoption in Ohio in 7 Easy Steps

 Expect to stay in your child’s home country for one to four weeks while you complete the adoption and visa application processes.
 There may also be an exit interview with your child’s country’s adoption authorities.

-Once you’ve obtained a visa for your child, you’ll be able to return to Ohio.
+Once you’ve obtained a visa for your child, you’ll be able to return home to complete your international adoption in Ohio.

 Once finalization or re-adoption in Ohio is complete, the international adoption process is also completed.